leslie-werner/Credit_Risk_Analysis/README.md

 <img width="856" alt="oversam" src="https://user-images.githubusercontent.com/65638310/163723030-9a55429d-729c-4644-ad58-f17908c82d81.png">

-* SMOTE Results
+* SMOTE Results:
     - The balance accuracy score was 0.6234433606890912, or 62%
     - The average precision was 99%, and recall of 64%

 <img width="748" alt="SMOTE" src="https://user-images.githubusercontent.com/65638310/163724076-b17d268c-38f0-4f14-8d73-f9273bc10acc.png">

-* Undersampling Results
+* Undersampling Results:
     - The balance accuracy score was 0.5225775650555374, or 52%
     - The average precision was 99%, and recall of 43%

 <img width="829" alt="undersa" src="https://user-images.githubusercontent.com/65638310/163724089-9bc42806-c8b5-4baf-98e2-1502b63341b2.png">

-* Combination of Over and Undersampling Results
+* Combination of Over and Undersampling Results:
      - The balance accuracy score was 0.6531287896185101, or 65%
      - The average precision was 99%, and recall of 62%

 <img width="727" alt="combo" src="https://user-images.githubusercontent.com/65638310/163724096-d22d130b-0fd1-4ced-8c31-1205843c402b.png">

-* BalancedRandomForestClassifier Results
+* BalancedRandomForestClassifier Results:
      - The balance accuracy score was 0.7877672625306695, or 79%
      - The average precision was 99%, and recall of 91%